 - Plenary Lectures presented by world-renowned scientists in statistics and probability

-There are two plenary speakers in the fifth meeting:
+There are two plenary speakers:

 - Bin Yu — University of California, Berkeley

 Each plenary speaker delivers a plenary lecture of one-hour duration.

 The title and abstract of Professor Chen's plenary lecture are:

 Title: From Stein's Lemma to Stein's Method and Beyond

 Abstract: Stein's lemma gives a simple characterization of the normal distribution.
 In this talk, I will explain how Stein discovered this lemma and how it leads to Stein's method.
 I will also discuss the generator approach, the connection between Stein's method and Palm theory in random measures, the connection between Stein's method and Malliavin calculus, and applications to stochastic geometry.

 The title and abstract of Professor Yu's plenary lecture are: